Ninki Nanka: Description

+Appearances

 A group of "dragon hunters" from the Centre for Fortean Zoology (CFZ) went to Gambia in the summer of 2006 to investigate the Ninki Nanka and take testimony from those who have claimed to have seen the mythical creature.
 One interviewee who claimed to have had an encounter with a Ninki Nanka said it looked similar to an image of a Chinese dragon.
 The expedition, known as the "J. T. Downes Memorial Gambia Expedition 2006", received a fair amount of media attention, including coverage in a BBC Online article.

-The ninki nanka has a similar description to the prehistoric tanystropheus, an archosauromorph that also has a crocodile-like body with a long neck.

-Popular culture
+In popular culture

-Ninki Nanka appeared in the 2016 fantasy novel, Kaytch by Joseph J. Grant.

 Ninki Nanka are featured in the 2021 fantasy novel, Skin of the Sea by Natasha Bowen.
+It is also depicted in the 2022 fantasy novel, "Moon Witch, Spider King" by Marlon James.

-The Ninki Nanka is featured in one episode of Destination Truth's season 2.
+The creature is featured on "Ninki Nanka; Kikiyaon," episode 13 of Destination Truth's season 2.